UtkarshChaurasia/CodeForces-Spoj-CodeChef-GFG-LeetCode-Solutions/Codeforces/Contest/#687_DIV2/Readme.md

 ## Problem A. [QUESTION](https://codeforces.com/contest/1457/problem/A)

 - It was a very simple problem.
-Took a some time to visualize and understand the problem.<br>
+Took some time to visualize and understand the problem.<br>
 Learning: **Need to increase typing speed XD**.

 ## Problem B. [QUESTION](https://codeforces.com/contest/1457/problem/B)